united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/unified-namespace.md

 Each feature opens up possibilities for enhanced data management, real-time monitoring, and system optimization in industrial settings.

+You can view the Unified Namespace by using the Management Console like in the picture below, which will automatically aggregate data from all connected instances / brokers; it shows the topic structure and which data belongs to which namespace.

 ![Data Dashboard](/images/features/unified-namespace/dataDashboardMC.png?width=80%)

+One can also use tools like [MQTT Explorer](https://mqtt-explorer.com/) (not included in the UMH) or Redpanda Console (enabled by defualt, accessible via port `8090`) to view data from a single instance (but single instance only).

 ## How can I use it?